SHIELD Framework

 Predicts: Innovation velocity, innovator retention

+EXECUTE protective boundaries.
 Block focus time.
-Refuse credit for others' work.
+Refuse credit theft.
 Say no to unsustainable demands.

 ENABLE through systems